StageGuard/mirai-rhinojs-sdk/README_en.md

 ----

-This script can also run in Android phone，Please surf [my blog](https://stageguard.top/2020/04/01/run-qqbot-on-termux-android/) for more details.
+This script can also run in Android phone，Please see [my blog](https://stageguard.top/2020/04/01/run-qqbot-on-termux-android/) for more details.

 ----